-When you've thought of a great innovation, you want to share it with the world.
-You want to share it in order to solve the problem you set out to fix, but also to ensure that your business is successful.
+When you've thought of great innovation, you want to share it with the world.
+You want to share it to solve the problem you set out to fix, but also to ensure that your business is successful.
 So you turn to tech marketing.

 But be warned: not all tech marketing is the same.

-When marketing an innovative and new tech product, marketers face a unique challenge.
-You can't rely on traditional marketing techniques because you're not simply marketing a product, you're carving out a new space and need for your product.
-Your job is to convince people that changing the way they've always done things in order to use your tech is worth it.
+When marketing an innovative new tech product, marketers face a unique challenge.
+You can't rely on traditional marketing techniques because you're not merely marketing a product, you're carving out a new space and need for your product.
+Your job is to convince people that changing the way they've always done things to use your tech is worth it.

 Convincing people to change old habits and switch up the "way it's always been done" is not an easy task.
 However, it is possible to do if you follow some simple guidelines.

 When you've got a revolutionary product, you need to imagine all the potential uses for the product.
 How will people use this product?
 What are the consumer needs that you're fulfilling?

 Discovering what needs your product meets should be the starting point for the rest of your marketing campaign and research.
 You invented your tech to solve a problem or fulfill a need.
 So in many cases, it could be a need that most people don't realize is there.